-STEVE AND PENNY CARLILE HALL, opened in the fall of 2014, provides private and suite-style four-bedroom, two-bath student rooms along with a faculty-in-residence apartment and a residence hall director apartment.
+STEVE AND PENNY CARLILE HALL, opened in the fall of 2014, provides private and suite-style four-bedroom, two-bath student rooms, and two residence hall director apartments.
 There are student study areas on each floor, two game rooms on the third floor, and a common area on the first floor.

 SYNERGY PARK, located in downtown Marshall, is a 48,000 square-foot former bank originally constructed in 1973.
 All four floors were fully renovated to create a modern business park, educational hub, and workforce training center to spur innovation, entrepreneurship, and economic development throughout Marshall.
-In addition to many local corporations, it is the future home of the Dr. William B. Dean Center for Language and Literacy Development.
+In addition to many local corporations, it is the home of the Dr. William B. Dean Center for Language and Literacy Development.